 Certain accounts are provided to members of the University community automatically when they become a student or employee.
 These accounts include (but are not limited to):

 - PirateNet: PirateNet is the entirety of the IT services provided to the community and does not refer to a specific service or application.
 As the campus portal, it provides "single sign-on" access to these IT services.

 - Microsoft Active Directory (AD): AD is the University's standard authentication system for most IT systems.
 AD is used to access most other systems, including the campus network, PirateNet, email, the Blackboard Learning System, Banner Self Service and many of the network printers around campus.

-- Microsoft Office 365: All members of the University community receive an Office 365 account that provides access to all non-email services, including Microsoft SkyDrive Pro, providing online file storage, Microsoft Lync Web conferencing, Microsoft Sites Web hosting, Web-based versions of the Microsoft Office suite, and other services.
+- Microsoft Office 365: All members of the University community receive an Office 365 account that provides access to all non-email services, including Microsoft OneDrive for Business, providing online file storage, Microsoft Skype for Business Web conferencing, Microsoft Sites Web hosting, Web-based versions of the Microsoft Office suite, and other services.

-- Email: Students are provided a Microsoft Office 365 mailbox.
-Faculty, staff and administrators are provided a Microsoft Exchange email account.
+- Email: Students, faculty and employees are provided a Microsoft Office 365 mailbox.

 - Blackboard Learn: Blackboard Learn is a Web-based course management system used by many faculty for their classes.
 Instructors and students are automatically enrolled in each Blackboard course for which they are assigned or registered.

 - Banner Self Service: Banner is the University's system to maintain student, HR and financial records.

 - All Students are given access to Banner Self Service for Students.
 This provides access to a student's own record, including their unofficial transcript, bursar bill and financial aid awards, and provides the ability to register for courses and the like.

 - All employees are given access to Banner Self Service for Employees.
 This provides access to an employee's own record, including their pay stub and leave balances, as well as the ability to manage their insurance plans.